awkward-py/s-version3/src/pages/Student-Hub-Policy.md

 - **Local Handling:**
   - In the provided example, data is handled locally in the browser.
 For more complex applications, data might be fetched from a server or database via AJAX or other methods.

-## Conclusion

-This document outlines the basic structure and functionality of HTML and JavaScript files used for displaying data on a web page.
-It also provides an overview of how data is stored and accessed, ensuring a clear understanding of the processes involved in managing and displaying data on the "IT Off-Topics" platform.

 # Checkmark Policy